Real World/Road Rules Challenge: Fresh Meat

 Real World/Road Rules Challenge: Fresh Meat is the 12th season of the MTV reality game show, The Challenge (at the time known as Real World/Road Rules Challenge).

-Fresh Meat is a season that made history on The Challenge by being the first season to include previously unknown contestants as part of the cast.
+Fresh Meat is the first season to include previously unknown contestants as part of the cast.
 Previous to Fresh Meat, all seasons functioned solely by the program's trademark: strictly using contestants that were previously cast on past seasons of The Real World or Road Rules.

-Filmed in Australia, Fresh Meat featured two-player teams; each team had an alumnus of The Real World or Road Rules partnered with a newcomer to the Challenge (collectively known as the "Fresh Meat").
-This is the first edition of the Fresh Meat series, with Fresh Meat II following in 2010.
+Filmed in Australia, Fresh Meat featured two-player teams; each team had an alumnus of The Real World or Road Rules partnered with a newcomer to the series (collectively known as the "Fresh Meat").
 A launch special aired May 22, 2006, a week before the season premiere.